Halitosis is a condition in which a person emanates an unattractive odor from their mouth. This is often called bad breath.

-If you don’t notice an improvement, your next step should be a visit to your dentist.
-Don’t be afraid or embarrassed to share your secret with a licensed professional.
-They’ll most likely be able to diagnose and treat the cause of your breath issues.
+If you don’t notice an improvement with halitosis home remedies, you should visit your dentist.
+Don’t be afraid or embarrassed to share your condition with a licensed professional.
+They’ll likely be able to diagnose it and help you find the best treatment option for you.